-1. Work performed must be on the basis of a recognised employment relationship, established through national law and practice.
+- Work performed must be on the basis of a recognised employment relationship, established through a contract.

-2. Obligations to employees under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of sub-contracting arrangements or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.
+- Obligations to workers under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of sub-contracting arrangements or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment; nor shall any such obligations be avoided through the excessive use of fixed-term or time-limited contracts of employment.
+The Business shall ensure that the employment relationship they enter into does not create further insecurity or social/economic vulnerability for workers employed in the business.

 South African Legislation